wknishio/variable-terminal/readme.md

 * beanshell2 by pejobo for alternative shell
 * groovy by codehaus for alternative shell
 * airlift-aircompressor by Martin Traverso for zstd and lzo compression
+* nanohttpd-1.1 by elonen, for HTTP tunneling support

 ## Additional utilities